-Best Paintball Pistols In 2020 – Reviews And Buying Guide
+Top 7 Best Paintball Pistols In 2020 – Reviews, Features, And Buyer Guide

 When it comes to paintball gear, medium-sized markers are among the most popular.
 But there are plenty of other options from which to choose.
 This includes not only larger, military-style rifles, but compact pieces as well.
 Although they’re usually not as efficient, pistols have a lot to offer.
 Their biggest advantage is their size, which allows for increased mobility.